 Where should I open them?

-Finding out your GCSE or A-level grades is a very personal moment and you might not want to share your initial reaction with everyone around you – and that’s ok.
+Finding out your GCSE or A-level grades is a very personal moment.
+You might not want to share your initial reaction with everyone around you – and that’s ok.

-Don’t feel you have to rip open the envelope there and then – if you’re nervous or want some privacy, take yourself off somewhere quiet and take your time.
-On the flip side, if you just can’t wait to find out what you’ve got, remember that not everyone will feel the same way or get the results they want (or need) so tread gently with disappointed friends and fellow students.
+Don’t feel you have to rip open the envelope there and then.
+If you’re nervous or want some privacy, take yourself off somewhere quiet and take your time.
+On the flip side, if you just can’t wait to find out what you’ve got, remember that not everyone will feel the same way.
+They may not get the results they want (or need) so tread gently with disappointed friends and fellow students.

 What do I do with my results?

 If you’ve got the GCSE grades you need to get in to sixth form college, then you’ll need to confirm your place.
-With A-levels, your preferred university choice will already have been told of your grades and will send you a notification via UCAS Track as to whether you’ve been accepted.
+With A-levels, your preferred university choice will already have been told of your grades.
+They will send you a notification via UCAS Track as to whether you’ve been accepted.

-If your GCSE or A-level exam results are better than you were expecting and you want to explore other opportunities then speak to your school or preferred university about alternative subject options, or ring around other sixth forms and colleges.
+If your GCSE or A-level exam results are better than you were expecting you may want to explore other opportunities.
+Speak to your school or preferred university about alternative subject options.
+Alternatively, ring around other sixth forms and colleges.
 You can also find other degree courses and universities using the UCAS Adjustment service

 I didn’t get the exam results I wanted – what should I do?

 Don’t panic.
 You still have options so it’s important to stay calm and focused on what it is you want to achieve.
-Whilst it might feel like the end of the world – it really isn’t and our blog on what to do if it doesn’t quite go to plan outlines what your options are.
+Whilst it might feel like the end of the world – it really isn’t.
+Our blog on what to do if it doesn’t quite go to plan outlines what your options are.

-If you’ve got the exam results and grades you need and your future at college or university is secure – you’ll be ready for some well-earned celebration.
-But before you start cheering and breaking out the congratulatory lemonade just double check that everyone around you is just as happy, so that you don’t unwittingly upset anyone.
+If you’ve got the exam results and grades you need and your future at college or university is secure.
+You’ll be ready for some well-earned celebration.
+But before you start cheering, just double check that everyone around you is just as happy, so that you don’t unwittingly upset anyone.